raspberrypilearning/tell-a-story/en/step_5.md

 ![screenshot](images/story-files.png)

-You can also alter the colours used in the webpage, and you can also use fonts such as:
+You can also alter the colours used in the webpage, and you can use different fonts such as:
 + <span style="font-family: Arial;">Arial</span>
 + <span style="font-family: Comic Sans MS;">Comic Sans MS</span>
 + <span style="font-family: Impact;">Impact</span>